rafaelma/pgbackman/docs/manual.rst

 clone databases between production / pre-production and/or development servers.

-Anyway, they give us a great flexibility and are also an easy way of taken backups of databases not requiring PITR backups.
+Nevertheless, they give us a great flexibility in several cases and are also an easy way of taken backups of databases not requiring PITR backups.

 When taking a backup of a database we need the following information to be sure we can make a restore that includes 100% of the data and definitions from the target database:

-* Database schema
+#.
+Database schema
-* Database data
+#.
+Database data
-* Roles owning objects in the database
+#.
+Roles owning objects in the database
-* Roles with privileges on objects in the database
+#.
+Roles with privileges on objects in the database
-* Roles with privileges on the database or schemas
+#.
+Roles with privileges on the database or schemas
-* Creation of all the roles owning something or with privileges
+#.
+Creation of all the roles owning something or with privileges
-* Configuration parameters defined explicitly for a role
+#.
+Configuration parameters defined explicitly for a role
-* Configuration parameters defined explicitly for the database
+#.
+Configuration parameters defined explicitly for the database

 Unfortunately all this information cannot be obtained in a single execution for only one database.
 1, 2, 3 and 4 can be obtained with